run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-nagios-generic-manager.md

 1. Access the functionality through the main menu Processes \> Event Management
     \> Nagios \> Nagios Generic Manager;

-2. Complete all fields available;
+2. To register a new manager, click on "Register Managers" and complete all fields available:

+    - Name
+    - Monitoring Tool - Connection

+3. Once select the monitoring tool, complete information for Host Information, Service Information and Other Information and Insert/Change;

-3. Click on "Save".
+4. Click on "Save".

 Related
 -------